gbv/coli-conc.gbv.de/en/coli-ana.md

 colibri, of which coli-conc is also a sub-project.
 The results of coli-ana has been intergrated into the infrastructure of coli-conc and information on the decomposed DDC numbers are provided in different formats (JSKOS, MARC, PICA...).
-The results could be of a great value not only for subject indexers and for concept mapping, but also and for the research community.
+The results could be of a great value not only for subject indexers and for concept mapping, but also for the research community.

 A tool to analyze any given synthesized DDC number is made available for testing: